Fiskless/Month-Salary/README.md

 Access options

 ID	9999
-Secret key	'Your secret key'
+Secret key	'Your secret key for API SuperJob'

 [TODO: tell people what should be done]